 * * *

-1) The addition of Lizzy Caplan as Lula was a welcome shot of sassy estrogen compared to Henley's lovelorn Henley.
+1) The addition of Lizzy Caplan as Lula was a welcome shot of sassy estrogen compared to Isla Fisher's lovelorn Henley.
 Both the character and the actress hold their own against the men.
 Even better, she wasn't just a love interest replacement for Danny.

 2) Michael Caine and Daniel Radcliffe were obviously having a blast playing the father/son antagonists seeking revenge for what the Horsemen did in the first movie.